 Also, things can get a bit complicated if you are trying to deposit cheques that are in a different name to the one on your bank account.
 Or if you are trying to claim medical expenses, which have been invoiced in a different name to the name recorded on your Medicare or health fund records.

 In most instances, you can clarify things by providing proof of a name change, such as your birth certificate, marriage certificate and/or divorce order.
 However, just be aware that there may be a transition period where issues such as these arise.
-If the task seems daunting, you can enlist the help of a name change service, such as easynamechange, who provide name change kits to make the process easier and faster.
+Consider your name and your work

 Perhaps you spent significant time building your career during your marriage.
 If you have used your married name for many years, this is likely to form part of your professional standing.